Log Management

 Winston

 Winston is the logging library of choice for most MEAN stack applications.
-Winston gives the extensibility and flexibility needed to log large application events.
-Using Winston as your log shipper you can:
+Winston gives the extensibility and flexibility needed to log significant application events.
+Using Winston as your log shipper, you can:

-3. Adding meaningful and diagnostic metadata to your logs both globally and locally.
+3. You are adding meaningful and diagnostic metadata to your logs globally and locally.
 This is a foolproof way to read the fine-grain details of application requests during troubleshooting.
 For instance, adding the user’s geographic location to access logs helps identify application issues affecting users from specific geography.

-4. Categorization and sub-categorization options for adding more context to logs.
+4. Categorization and sub-categorization options are available to add more context to logs.

 5. Logging in JSON is always the best way to output your logs for easy parsing into a log management application.